Khandoba: Rituals and modes of worship

 Boys called Vāghyā (or Waghya, literally "tigers") and girls called Muraḹi were formerly dedicated to Khandoba, but now the practice of marrying girls to Khandoba is illegal.
 The Vaghyas act as the bards of Khandoba and identify themselves with the dogs of Khandoba, while Muralis act as his courtesans (devanganas — nymphs or devadasis).
 The Vaghyas and their female counterparts Muralis sing and dance in honour of Khandoba and narrate his stories on jagarans — all night song-festivals, which are sometimes held after navas fulfilment.
 Another custom was ritual-suicide by Viras (heroes) in the cult.
 According to legend, an "untouchable" Mang (Matanga) sacrificed himself for the foundation of the temple at Jejuri to persuade Khandoba to stay at Jejuri forever.
 Other practices in the cult include the belief that Khandoba possesses the body of a Vaghya or devrsi (shaman).
 Another ritual in the cult is an act of chain-breaking in fulfilment of a vow or an annual family rite; the chain is identified with the snake around Shiva's neck, which was cut by the demons in the fight.
 Another rite associated with the family duties to please Khandoba is the tali bharne, which is to be performed every full moon day.
 A tali (dish) is filled with coconuts, fruits, betel nuts, saffron, turmeric (Bhandar) and Bel leaves.
 Then, a coconut is placed on a pot filled with water and the pot is worshipped as an embodiment of Khandoba.
 Then, five persons lift the tali, place it repeatedly on the pot thrice, saying "Elkot" or "Khande rayaca Elkot".
 Then the coconut in the tali is broken and mixed with sugar or jaggery and given to friends and relatives.
 A gondhal is performed along with the tali bharne.
-A gondhal is a ritualistic folk art in which the performer Gondhalis invoke the deities.

 Khandoba is considered as the giver of fertility.
 Maharashtrian Hindu couples are expected to visit a Khandoba temple to obtain Khandoba's blessing on consummation of marriage.
 Traditional Maharashtrian families also organize a jagaran as part of the marriage ceremony, inviting the god to the marriage.
-Copper figurines of Khandoba riding on a horse (sometimes with Mhalsa) are worshipped by devotees on a daily basis in the household shrine.

 The Sanskrit Malhari Mahatmya suggests offerings of incense, lights, betel and animals to Khandoba.
 The Marathi version mentions offerings of meat and the worship by chedapatadi – "causing themselves to be cut", hook-swinging and self-mortification by viras.
 Marathi version calls this form of bhakti (devotion) as ugra (violent, demonic) bhakti.
-Martanda vijaya narrates about Rakshashi bhakti (demonic worship) by animal sacrifice and self — torture.
+The Martanda vijaya narrates about Rakshashi bhakti (demonic worship) by animal sacrifice and self — torture.
 Possession by Khandoba, in form of a wind, is lower demonic worship (pishachi worship).
 Sattvic worship, the purest form of worship, is believed to be feeding Khandoba in form of a Brahmin.